josh-read/declog/docs/README.md

 ```

-The Logger is designed to be flexible, in the above example the base class
+The BaseLogger is designed to be flexible, in the above example the base class
 Database is used which only saves logged items to a dictionary in memory.
 For use as a proper logger, the database must be saved to memory.
 View the
 [reference](reference.md) for options or create your own backend as in the